alonsooteroseminario/alonsooteroseminario/README.md

 ## <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hi!
 Welcome to my profile

-I'm a Civil Engineer and Full Stack Developer, with experience in Architecture and Construction industry using and implementing BIM standards through Software.
+I'm Luis.
+Civil Engineering Background & Software Developer for AEC, work experience in the site, as BIM Modeler, BIM Coordinator and Full-stack Software Developer for AEC.
+Experience developing software solutions to automate workflows during the design and coordination processes in Engineering, Mechanical, Piping projects.

 <details>
 <summary>More about me</summary>
 <br/>
-Through my last few years, I acquired strong skills in the field of software development building desktop Add-ins or Web-based Apps for Architecture and Construction companies. <br/>
+Through my last few years, I acquired strong skills in the field of software development building desktop Add-ins or Web-based Apps for Architecture and Construction companies. <br/><br/>
 Motivated, I know how to adapt, I have a sense of responsibility and organization.

 </details>